I. Acceptable and Responsible Use Policy

 J. Computer Repairs & Upgrades

-Faculty and staff in need of a computer repair should contact the Help Desk by calling (314) 529-9506 or submitting a ticket at http://techsupport.maryville.edu.
+Faculty and staff in need of a computer repair should contact the Office of Digital Learner Experience (DLX) Help Desk by calling (314) 529-9506 or submitting a ticket at http://techsupport.maryville.edu.
 Faculty and staff in need of a computer upgrade should contact their immediate supervisor.
-The Technology Services conducts an annual review of all desktop computers and computer equipment located in computer labs and classrooms.
+The Office of Digital Learner Experience (DLX) conducts an annual review of all desktop computers and computer equipment located in computer labs and classrooms.
 The annual “Technology Refresh Program” is designed to replace outdated computer technology on a regularly scheduled basis.

-Learning Design & Technology, the School of Adult and Online Education unit, offers instructional design, instructional technology support, instructional technology training, and day-to-day support for the course management system, Canvas, (http://learn.maryville.edu), Digital World initiative, third-party academic software, management of and support for online course evaluations, electronic portfolios, and a variety of other specialized tools and software.
+The Office of Digital Learner Experience (DLX) offers instructional technology support, instructional technology training, and day-to-day support for the course management system, Canvas, (http://learn.maryville.edu), Digital World initiative, third-party academic software, management of and support for online course evaluations, electronic portfolios, and a variety of other specialized tools and software.

-Students who need academic technology support should visit the IT Help Desk at http://techsupport.maryville.edu.
+Students and faculty who need academic technology support should visit the DLX Help Desk at http://techsupport.maryville.edu.

 V. Network Services Policy

 The Maryville University Data Network (the Network) consists of the wiring, networking hardware and software, wireless networking equipment, networking services (including, but not limited to, file storage, distributed applications, electronic collaboration, and video conferencing), and Internet services.
 The Network is provided by Maryville University for use by its faculty, staff, students, and guests for the purpose of conducting Maryville University business.
-IT Services will manage, maintain, and update the Network to keep it operating safely, securely, and correctly.
+The Office of Digital Learner Experience (DLX) will manage, maintain, and update the Network to keep it operating safely, securely, and correctly.